-Regarding condition 3, unlike data file pages, redo log blocks are written sequentially, which means condition 3 is easier to fulfill than conditions 1 and 2, especially when using the redo log archiving feature available on MySQL Server 8.0.17.
+Regarding condition 3, unlike data file pages, redo log blocks are written sequentially, which means condition 3 is easier to fulfill than conditions 1 and 2, especially when using the redo log archiving feature.
 However, if mysqlbackup reaches the highest LSN in the copied data file pages before encountering the end of the redo log, the backup fails.
 A failure occurs also if mysqlbackup reads a corrupted log block at any time during the copying of the redo log.
 Both these failures can occur if mysqlbackup does not see the same history of the file system states as the MySQL server does.